GoLearnToCode/zipcode-cms/weeks/3/homework.md

-# Due Next Wednesday by 5:59PM

-Continue working on your username.github.io project.
-Modify your index.html page, and add visual styles that apply good design principles, laying out your content according to a standard grid.
+Continue working on your profile project.
+Modify your `index.html` page, and add visual styles that apply good design principles, laying out your content according to a standard grid.

 You should: